-During my last trip, while waiting in line to board the flight at the airport gate, the flight attendant in charge of scanning tickets made an announcement over the loudspeaker.
+During my one of my trips to visit my parents, while waiting in line to board the flight at the airport gate, the flight attendant in charge of scanning tickets made an announcement over the loudspeaker.
 As he explained that there was a small issue with our plane that the crew wanted to fix before takeoff, those of us in line glance around at each other… That did not sound reassuring!

 We continued to stand in the gate’s lounge, anxiously wondering whether the flight would be cancelled, but the flight attendant shared an update twenty minutes later.
 The crew was ready for us to board!